Kwsk127/EduBridge-A-Tuition-Management-System/README.md

 ## Overview

-The Tuition Management System named as **EduBridge** is a comprehensive application designed to manage tuition fee records for students.
-It allows administrators to manage student information, track tuition fees, and generate reports on fee payments.
-The system aims to simplify the management of tuition records, making it easier for educational institutions to monitor and maintain financial data.
+The Tuition Management System named as **EduBridge** is a comprehensive application designed to manage tuition by creating a platform for both tutors and guardians.
+It allows administrators to manage student and tutor information, track tuitions, create post for both parties.
+The system aims to simplify the communication between tutors and students by creating a bridge.

 ## Features

-- **Student Management**: Add, update, and delete student records with personal and academic information.
+- **Management**: Add, update, and delete student records with personal and academic information for both guardian and tutors.
-- **Fee Tracking**: Track tuition fee payments and outstanding balances for each student.
-- **Reports**: Generate reports on paid and unpaid fees, payment history, and outstanding balances.
 - **Search and Filter**: Easily search and filter students based on their names, payment status, or course.
+- **Create Posts**: Both parties can create posts and get attracted by the others.
 - **User-Friendly Interface**: Easy-to-use web interface for administrators to interact with the system.